AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-and-managing-requirements/software-requirements.md

 #### Taking snapshots

 As you develop your analysis, you may install packages using `install.packages()`, `renv::install()`, or `BiocManager::install()`.
-You should periodically update the lockfile to make sure all dependencies are captured by using the following command in the root directory of your module ([reference](https://rstudio.github.io/renv/reference/restore.html)):
+You should periodically update the lockfile to make sure all dependencies are captured by using the following R command in the root directory of your module ([reference](https://rstudio.github.io/renv/reference/restore.html)):

 ```r
 renv::snapshot()